blahosyl/spicy/README.md

 Based on the considerations specific to a neurodivergent audience (described above), clarity of presentation and customizability was rated more important than collaboration.

-Accordingly, the User Stories in the MVP were determined as follows:
+Accordingly, the User Stories in the MVP were determined as follows (click [here](https://docs.google.com/spreadsheets/d/1QDYJlX4RVgoKokpcXgFkGtmrwcCMplf8XZcpNxoEYRU/) for the original Sheet):

 ![Initial scope of the MVP](readme-pics/user-stories/pp4-user-stories-initial-mvp.png)